MikeSWang/Triumvirate/docs/source/index.rst

 .. tip::

-    * The scientific context is explained in :doc:`background`.
+    * The scientific context is explained in ':doc:`background`'.
-    * Installation instructions can be found in :doc:`installation`.
+    * Installation instructions can be found in ':doc:`installation`'.
-    * To get started quickly, read :doc:`tutorials`.
+    * To get started quickly, read ':doc:`tutorials`'.
-    * For full API, please refer to :doc:`apiref`.
+    * For full API, please refer to ':doc:`apiref`'.

 Attribution